andrastantos/brew/readme.rst

 Overall, I thought it is just better practice to have dedicated instructions for PC manipulation (a.k.a branches), with the added benefit of an extra general purpose register.

 In Brew, there are two program counters, since there are two execution contexts.
 The one, called SCHEDULER mode has it's program counter (:code:`$spc`), the other, TASK mode has a different one, called :code:`$tpc`.
 When an instruction refers to :code:`$pc`, it just means it's working with the context-appropriate program counter.
 But what are these execution contexts?
-I'm glad I asked.
+Let's delve into that.

 Execution contexts
 ------------------